 These scams tend to target high-profile individuals.
 But it could happen to anyone.
 Here are a few tips to help avoid having your number taken over:

 If you believe your SIM card has been swapped without your consent, report it to your carrier right away.
-Also, contact your financial institutions and email provider to protect your accounts.
+AT&T customers can report unauthorized SIM swaps and other suspected fraud at this website.

 You can also refresh yourself on our Cyber Aware tips to protect yourself online.